antitoxic/signali/README.md

    - The logic for the data checkpoint in the signup process is in `user` app instead of `security` app.
 The logic is closer to the security app because it handles required data before the user is allowed to register, **but** that data usually changes from project to project which goes against keeping `security` app the more reusable one
+   - To read more about how auth was implemented look into [`python-social-auth` developer intro](https://github.com/omab/python-social-auth/blob/master/docs/developer_intro.rst)

 #### Database